pdbartsch/pdbpages/content/about.md

 - Wildfire threat modeling

 #### What is this?
 A site to post my notes on using python to manipulate, analyze, manage and organize geospatial data.
+Hopefully these notes help someone else but they are mostly meant to help me remember how to do that one thing I did 3 years ago.